TaylorDurden/jobbers/server/4-users-service/README.md

-## Gig Microservice
+## Users Microservice

-- The gig microservice is responsible for creating and managing gigs.
+- The users microservice is responsible for creating sellers and manging sellers and buyers.
-- Sellers create gigs and the gigs are saved to `elasticsearch` and `mongodb`.
-- `Elasticsearch` is used as the primary database storage for `creating`, `reading`, `updating` and `deleting` gigs.
+- A buyer can become a seller by creating a profile.
+- Sellers can update profile, view sellers dashboard information.
 - In this service, events can be `published` to other microservices and `consumed` from other microservices.
-- Server side errors from the gig microservice is sent to `elasticsearch` and can be viewed on `kibana`.
+- Server side errors from the users microservice is sent to `elasticsearch` and can be viewed on `kibana`.
-- Gig service uses these tools as the main tools
+- Users service uses these tools as the main tools
-  - `Shared library`
+  - `Your shared library`
   - `NodeJS`
   - `Express`
   - `Typescript`
   - `Rabbitmq`
-  - `Redis`
   - `Elasticsearch`
   - `MongoDB database`
   - `Mongoose`